U.S. Market Entry Program

 Let’s define your submission count and sequencing.

-In a single session, we can identify likely submission families, predicate strategy options, and an evidence plan that supports a phased clearance roadmap.
+In one session, we identify likely submission families, predicate options, and an evidence plan supporting a phased clearance roadmap.

 Why Verus FDA

-International manufacturers need more than “advice.”
-They need an execution partner who understands reviewer expectations and drives to completion.
+International manufacturers need an execution partner who understands reviewer expectations and drives to completion.

 • Clear process + accountability